nedap/utils.test/README.md

 ## Synopsis

-`nedap.utils.test.api/simplify` allows you to transform complex data for ease in comparison in tests.
+`nedap.utils.test.api/simple=` allows you to compare similar structure disregarding possible order.
 It transforms `Sequential` collections into sets and `IPersistentMap` into plain maps.

 The [api test](test/unit/nedap/utils/test/api.cljc) shows a couple examples with records.